0x4248/notebook/source/content/01 Areas/Computer Science/4 Exchanging data/17 Relational Databases and Normalisation/Database normalisation.md

 - Have unique column names
     - Each column must have a unique name within the table
 - Have a unique identifier (primary key)
-    - Each row must have a unique identifier to distinguish it from other rows
+    - Each row must have a unique identifier to distinguish it from other rows %%

+## What is normalisation?
+Normalisation is the process of creating a database structure that has the best possible design.
+The tables should designed so that:
+- Data is not duplicated without a reason
+- The data is kept consistent